Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 Q. In case an importer asks a customs broker to take an import clearance procedure on his/her behalf, how should the customs broker make the import declaration when the existence of the import transaction or detail of the transaction of the imported goods is unknown?

 An applicable method of the Customs valuation depends on whether it exists an "import transaction" between a seller and a buyer of the imported goods or not.
-First, please confirm the role of importer such as a buyer, a proxy of buyer located in Japan, a proxy of non-resident, Customs manager under Article 95 of Customs Law as a proxy of non-resident.
+First, please confirm the role of importer such as a buyer, a proxy of buyer located in Japan, a proxy of non-resident, Attorney for Customs Procedures under Article 95 of Customs Law as a proxy of non-resident.
 Also please confirm a place and a person/company to deliver or to resale after importation.
 Otherwise, it may not be possible to make an import declaration with the correct price.

 Furthermore, prior to filing an import declaration, please make sure to obtain the relevant and necessary information to calculate the Customs value and evidence for such calculation.